Believe it or not, there’s more to Mexico City foods than tacos and tequila.

 Escamoles is an ancient Aztec dish made from ant eggs.
-It’s used in popular Mexican dishes like tacos, salas and salads, or served alone.
+It’s used in popular Mexican dishes like tacos, salsas and salads, or served alone.
 Inside a taco, it tasted like any other filling, so just tell your friends it’s rice so they try it.

 5. Mezcal With Orange & Sal de Gusano

-You can get tamales anywhere in Mexico City but you should try a fresh tamale made Teotihuacán-style on the way to the pyramids.
+You can get tamales anywhere in Mexico City, but you should try a fresh tamale, made Teotihuacán-style, on the way to the pyramids.
 Traditional tamales in this region have very little filling compared to tamales in other areas.